json-schema-org/community/docs/deprecation-plan.md

     Have questions?
 Join us on slack!

-# Recommendations to communicate other non-breaking changes
+# Recommendations to communicate other critical changes

-The process described before will cover breaking changes, however we can use some of the practices described to better handle other non-breaking changes.
+The process described before will cover breaking changes, however we can use some of the practices described before to better handle other critical changes.
 For those cases this is the recommended process:

 1. **Share the message internally**.
 The best Slack channel for this announcement is #announcements.
 We will link a github announcement containing:
   - What is changing.